 • Cover the bowl with a towel and allow the batter to rest for 15 minutes.
 During this time, preheat the oven to 425ºF.

-• Line a muffin pan with 12 muffin liners.
-Fill the liners to the top with batter.
+• Fill the liners to the top with batter.
 Yes – to the top!
 You might think there is no way to fit all the batter in 12 liners, but keep dividing the batter among the cups and fill the liners FULL!
 Use a butter knife to smooth the tops of the muffins if lumpy.

 • Press the additional 3/4 cup of chocolate chips on top of the muffins and sprinkle with sanding sugar.